trived76/Waste-segregation-end2end/README.md

 # Robobin-end2end

-Birth for this repository.
 Following things need to be uploaded.

 ## Image marking - previous dataset - of no use for new one

-## Pre-processing:
-Upload files from your local directory.

 ## Inference:
 Upload weight file and model architecture.